sweetmans/Apple-Music-API-Document/README.md

 ## Apple Music API Document

+> If you want to help more people to see this document.
+Just give me the start.

 > A web services API that lets you integrate streaming music with Apple Music content.

 > From https://developer.apple.com